 Public Insurance Adjusters Work

-Many homeowners don’t even know about public adjusters.
+Many homeowners don’t even know about public insurance adjusters.
 They assume the work done by the insurance adjuster is done on their behalf.

-A public adjuster is employed by the homeowner.
+A public insurance adjuster is employed by the homeowner.
 The homeowner also pays them, typically a percentage of the claim amount.
 A homeowner might decide to hire a public adjuster if they have a potentially large claim and are worried about getting everything covered.

 If you hire a public adjuster, the sooner in the claim process, the better.
 It is best if they can take over to speak on your behalf and work with the insurance adjuster right from the onset of the claim.